publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIII/m__us_usc_t7_s1722.md

     Subsec. (e).
 [Pub.
 L. 104–127, § 207(a)(2)(A)][/us/pl/104/127/s207/a/2/A], substituted “eligible organizations” for “private voluntary organizations and cooperatives” in heading.

     Subsec. (e)(1).
 [Pub.
-L. 104–127, § 207(a)(2)(B)][/us/pl/104/127/s207/a/2/B], in introductory provisions, substituted “$28,000,000” for “$13,500,000” and “eligible organizations described in subsection (d) of this section, to assist the organizations” for “private voluntary organizations and cooperatives to assist such organizations and cooperatives”.
+L. 104–127, § 207(a)(2)(B)][/us/pl/104/127/s207/a/2/B], in introductory provisions, substituted “$28,000,000” for “$13,500,000” and “eligible organizations described in subsection (d), to assist the organizations” for “private voluntary organizations and cooperatives to assist such organizations and cooperatives”.

     Subsec. (e)(2).
 [Pub.
 L. 104–127, § 207(a)(2)(C)][/us/pl/104/127/s207/a/2/C], added par.
 (2) and struck out heading and text of former par.
 (2).
 Text read as follows: “In order to receive funds made available under paragraph (1), a private voluntary organization or cooperative must submit a request for such funds (which must be approved by the Administrator) when submitting a proposal to the Administrator for an agreement under this subchapter.
 Such request for funds shall include a specific explanation of—